Omax64MXG4ming/Neo-PS/README.md

 <img src="https://neops.x10.mx/logo.png">

-Hello, I'm [OmarMR](https://youtube.com/@omarstudiosoff?si=9x2-l5zVXhKmtvEz) , owner of [Neo "GDPS"](https://neops.x10.mx/), and I'm sending you a warm greeting.
+Hello, I'm OmarMR, owner of [Neo "GDPS"](https://neops.x10.mx/), and I'm sending you a warm greeting.
 What's new with this **GDPS** here?

 ## Information

 I'm looking for creative people who have waited a long time for their levels and haven't received any ratings.
 Guess what?
 Here, **EVERYTHING is possible**.

-Your goals that you've been waiting for will be here for a long time, and also...Looking for good, kind, and dedicated gamers to become **moderators**!
-Where you can be a moderator for the first time , I'm also looking for a team interested in helping me on Discord for staff and trial staff.
-Don't miss out on that exclusive content and Neo!
-From me,
+* Your goals that you've been waiting for will be here for a long time, and also...

+Looking for good, kind, and dedicated gamers to become **moderators**!
+YES

+Where you can be a moderator for the first time , I'm also looking for a team interested in helping me on Discord for staff and trial staff. for it Need More People with you!

-English, Spanish, Russian, Italian community and more.
+Don't miss out on that exclusive content and Neo! , The New Styled GDPS

+With The
+🇺🇸English Community , 🇪🇸Spanish , 🇷🇺Russian , 🇮🇹Italian and More!

--⭐ Rate Standards Too Low.
+* ⭐ Rate Standards Too Low (Min : Medium and 1.0 Style and Up)

--⌚20/7 Support.
+* ⌚24/7 Support

+* 📈Moderator App

--📱 Android and 🖥️ PC, soon iOS and MacOS.
+* 📱🖥️ Android/PC, soon iOS and MacOS

--📈Newly Created, Active and Updated.
+* 📈Newly Created, Active and Updated

--⚙️Geode For Android Support.
+* ⚙️ Custom Geode Launcher For Android , and Compatibility with GDPS Switcher!

+* 🕶️Very very Fast Rate

+* ⬜ Texture Pack

+* 🤖  Our Custom Bot for This GDPS

--✅If you want more, ask for it, but not too much.
+* ✅If you want more, ask for it, but not too much

-## Note 📌
-Now only is for Android and PC , 1.0.0 Alpha Version, no texture , But Neo PS Texture
++100 Levels In Game , But +33 Actvie accounts in PS , Daily,Weekly,Events,Lists,Map Packs and Leaderboards

+### Organized and Decorated!
+---
 Database For Switcher: ``https://neops.x10.mx/database/``

 <img src="https://neops.x10.mx/gdps.png">